GorillaWorrier980/pipelinev2.4/README.md

 * **Detection method**
   * Aligns each QA pair with its referenced chunk text.
   * Applies a lexical “LLM-as-a-judge” proxy by searching for every gold answer string within the concatenated context text.
-  * Writes per-question support/coverage metrics and a summary average; gate passes if the average support score is ≥ 0.60.
+  * Writes per-question support/coverage metrics and separate summary averages for support, context coverage, and contexts-per-question; gate passes if both mean support and mean coverage are ≥ 0.60.

 #### Great Expectations sample CSV